 “Some of these ‘repeat mistakes’ are found to be violations of the same section of the regulations but stem from a different problem.
 Investigators tend to use repeat findings as a way to point to simplified trends that make one issue appear to be really bad, rather than the complex combination of issues that it truly is,” Lynch says.
 “Some companies lack the staff, procedures, capability, and time to fully investigate and solve problems, so they pick something (e.g., a personnel error), close the investigation, and move on to release product, and the same issue reappears because it wasn’t solved.”

-Cost can be another factor to repeated offenses, according to Moreton.
+Risk management and general cost increases can be another factor to repeated offenses, according to Moreton.
 “Often cost and/or short-term shareholder interests are used as an excuse to avoid some measures [to long-term change] … People complain that quality costs money, but if they really want to see how expensive things can be, they should try a consent decree.”

 The lack of written procedures and/or a quality unit is another frequent infraction identified in warning letters.
 From October 2016 through September 2017, FDA issued more than 400 FDA 483 observations for a lack of written procedures or written procedures that were not fully followed (10).